AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2022-06-21-image-carousel-tutorial/index.md

 Rather than keeping track of the current focal point with an index or reference, using an `IntersectionObserver` to keep manual scroll events in sync with button navigation, or using arbitrary displacements until we get it right, we can use a more precise algorithm.

-The solution is as follows: On button click, we calculate the distance from the edge of the viewport to the center of the carousel.
+The solution is as follows: On button click, we calculate the distance from the edge of the device viewport to the center of the carousel.
 We then query all of the carousel items and find the first one in the direction of travel whose focal point is past the carousel's center.
 Once we've found that item, we scroll it into view using [`Element.scrollIntoView`](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollIntoView).

 {% include "postImage.html" src: "./images/algorithm.png", alt: "A diagram illustrating a scroll container with a purple hachure pattern background and four children of varying dimensions arranged horizontally from left to right.
 Each child's horizontal center is marked with a dotted vertical line.
 Below the diagram, an arrow points to the right and reads 'direction of travel.'
 The center of the carousel is marked.
 The first target image to the right of the center is identified by an arrow." %}